RafaySystems/brave/README.md

     num_worker_nodes: 1
 ```

 It is also possile to customize the EKSA-BM cluster configuration extensively by provising an EKSA-BM configuration file to the provisioner.
-In below example, `brave` is instructed to create an EKSA-BM cluster and use a configuration file name "eksa-bm-config.yaml" for configuration of the cluster.
+In below example, **BRAVE** is instructed to create an EKSA-BM cluster and use a configuration file name "eksa-bm-config.yaml" for configuration of the cluster.

 ```sh
 provisioner: eksabm_cluster